First Home Buyers: Your Huntlee Guide

 • If your circumstances change so that you cannot meet the residence requirements, you will no longer be eligible for the government grant.

-For contracts exchanged on or after 1 July 2023, you or your co-buyers must move into the property within 12 months of the settlement date and live there as your principal place of residence for at least 12 months.
+• If your contract was exchanged on or after 1 July 2023: you must move in within 12 months of settlement and live there for at least 12 months.

-For contracts exchanged between 1 July 2017 and 30 June 2023, you or your co-buyers must move into the property within 12 months of the settlement date and live there as your principal place of residence for at least 6 months.
+• If your contract was exchanged between 1 July 2017 and 30 June 2023: you must move in within 12 months of settlement and live there for at least 6 months.

 You can check out how much you can save using the First Home Buyers Assistance calculator